 From now on, the LL.M. programme in competition law will be jointly organised with the University of Liege (ULiege) and Saint-Louis University (USL-B).
 Students who pass their exams and dissertation will receive an ‘Interuniversity Certificate in Competition Law’, which is worth 32 credits.

 The Brussels School (BSC) was established in 2010 under the auspices of FEB and became a private foundation in 2015.
 Its competition law and economics programme has gone from strength to strength owing to the high demand for training in this field, which is of strategic importance for companies.
 The courses will be held at the BluePoint Brussels and online.

 Presentation of the LL.M.

 in Competition Law and Economics

-The Brussels School of Competition (BSC) is a non-profit organisation based in Brussels, with a mission to foster education, compliance and research in the field of competition law and economics.
+The Brussels School (BSC) is a non-profit organisation based in Brussels, with a mission to foster education, compliance and research in the field of competition law and economics.

 This programme meets an expectation within the community of Belgian and European competition law practitioners, offering them training that is tailored to the demands of their professional life and provides information in an accurate, critical and exhaustive way.

 For legal practitioners who are not specialists in competition law (company lawyers, for example) but are increasingly called on to deal with it, this certificate offers initial and practical training on the subject.

 The course is taught in Brussels, a leading world capital of competition policy.